slatedocs/slate/source/index.html.md

 Scoring URLs using Factmata API works in two steps:

-1. Submitting URL for scoring
+## 1. Submitting URL for scoring

+    Before a URL can be scored, it needs to be scraped, and then scored by our models.
+    And hence the URL needs to be submitted first.

-2. Fetching the scores
+## 2. Fetching the scores

+    After the URL has been submitted, the results will be available in some time.

+    URL Scoring is complete when it has been scored by all models.

+    During the time between submission and fetching, URL might already have been scored by some models, while some are still are processing.
+In this case, the user has the option to fetch the partial scores.

 ## Submit a URL for scoring

-To score a URL, it needs first needs to be submitted for scoring.
+To score a URL, it needs first needs to be submitted.

 ```python
 import requests